Health and wellbeing board

 - Paul Smith Acting Director for Adults and Communities, Herefordshire Council

-- Neil Taylor Interim Director for Economy and Place
+- Neil Taylor Interim Director for Economy and Place, Herefordshire Council

-- Councillor Diana Toynbee Cabinet Member for Children and families, Herefordshire Council
+- Councillor Diana Toynbee Cabinet Member - Children and Families, Herefordshire Council

 - Simon Trickett Chief Executive/STP ICS Lead, NHS Herefordshire and Worcestershire CCG